-Applied StemCell offers well-characterized, normal human induced pluripotent stem cell (iPSC) that have been reprogrammed from healthy human tissues (cord blood, fibroblasts) using footprint-free methods.
-All iPSC lines are carefully selected for morphology of undifferentiated cells, and express pluripotency markers (OCT4, SOX2, SSEA4, and others) and strong endogenous alkaline phosphatase activity.
-Our normal human iPSCs have proven genome editing and differentiation capacity, and are ideal for disease modeling, drug discovery/screening and neurotoxicity screening applications.
+Applied StemCell offers well-characterized, normal human induced pluripotent stem cells (iPSC) that have been reprogrammed from healthy human tissues (e.g., cord blood, fibroblasts, PBMCs) using footprint-free methods and Yamanaka factors.
+All iPSC lines have been carefully selected for morphology of undifferentiated cells, expression of pluripotency markers (OCT4, SOX2, SSEA4, and others), and strong endogenous alkaline phosphatase activity.
+Our normal human iPSCs have proven genome editing and differentiation capabilities, and are ideal for disease modeling, drug discovery/screening, and neurotoxicity screening applications.